cybertraining-dsc/reu2022/project/fastapi.md

 ## FastAPI Install

-As FastAPI will need a web server, we will use `uvicron` for development purposes.
+As FastAPI will need a web server, we will use `uvicorn` for development purposes.
 In a production environment other, more mature Web services are recommended.
 To install FastAPI and uvicorn simply use the command: